KyleCharles/research-paper-notes/snn.md

 ## Weight Initialization

-Draw the weights from a Gaussian distribution with mean 0 and variance variance = 1/n.
+Draw the weights from a Gaussian distribution with mean 0 and variance variance = `1/N`.

-In python, this is equivalent to setting
+In python, this is equivalent to doing the following:

 ```
 mu = 0